-The new management team has addressed legislative changes, improved operational efficiency, created cultural transformation within the Association, and increased management controls and accountability.
-The Association now employs extensive controls and detailed financial and operational metrics to measure and evaluate the performance of every level of the Association, from the organization as a whole to individual departments to individual employees.
+Current leadership recognizes that the Association must be a continuously improving organization, and the management team persistently seeks ways to enhance the organization's effectiveness.
+The Association now employs extensive controls and detailed financial and operational metrics to measure and evaluate the performance at every level of the Association, from the organization as a whole to individual departments to individual employees.
 All operational areas have documented their procedures, and TWIA has greatly increased the level of transparency and communication among all levels of the Association and with outside stakeholders.